alvedsc/coding_portfolio/README.md

 #### Geonames data compilator

-Purpose: This script downloads all data from the [GeoNames data dump](http://download.geonames.org/export/dump/), extracts the information, converts it into the shapefile format and stores it in a folder.
+Purpose: This script downloads all data from the [GeoNames data dump](http://download.geonames.org/export/dump/), extracts the information, converts it into the shapefile format and stores it in different folders corresponding to each country in the data dump.

 Access the [Geonames data compilator script by clicking here](https://github.com/alvedsc/coding_portfolio/blob/main/codes/geonames_compilator.py)